The Community Well-Being (CWB) Index

-The Community Well-Being (CWB) Index is a means of examining the well-being of individual Canadian communities.
-Various indicators of socio-economic well-being, including education, labour force activity, income and housing, were derived from Statistics Canada's Census of Population and combined to give each community a well-being "score".
-These scores are used to compare well-being across First Nations and Inuit communities with well-being in other Canadian communities over time.
+The Community Well-Being (CWB) index is a means of examining the well-being of individual Canadian communities.
+Various indicators of socio-economic well-being, including education, labour force activity, income and housing are combined to give each community a well-being "score".
+These scores are used to compare well-being across First Nations and Inuit communities with well-being in non-Aboriginal communities over time.

 - Frequently Asked Questions

 AANDC researchers have calculated the CWB Index for 1981, 1991, 1996, 2001, 2006 and 2011.
 The data files for each of these CWB years are available in machine-readable format.
 Information for using each of the CWB Databases is available in the corresponding CWB Data Dictionary file.

 - 2011 CWB Database, 2011 CWB Data Dictionary

 - 2006 CWB Database, 2006 CWB Data Dictionary

 - 2001 CWB Database, 2001 CWB Data Dictionary

 - 1996 CWB Database, 1996 CWB Data Dictionary

 - 1991 CWB Database, 1991 CWB Data Dictionary

 - 1981 CWB Database, 1981 CWB Data Dictionary